Happy family in Malaysia

 Is the French approval valid in Malaysia?

-What diseases are screened for in the child?
+Which illnesses are screened for in the child?

-Can one adopt a newborn?
+Can you adopt a newborn?

 What is the post-adoption follow-up report?